 - Open Interest

-For example, you may want to be up as early as 06:00 am ET if you want to get a feel for the direction of the markets heading through Europe and coming into the US open.
+For example, you may want to be up as early as 06:00 am ET to get a feel for the direction of the markets heading through Europe and coming into the US open.
 You can start setting up your trading strategy based on what your market has done throughout the night.

 For more guidance, see our strategies page.

 You can always benefit from invaluable tips, even with nifty options day trading techniques.
 From risk management and stock options tips to education and rules around tax, below you will find top tips that could keep you finish in the black.

 One of the top tips is to immerse yourself in the educational resources around you.
 The best traders are constantly digesting information.
 You don’t want to be left behind as the market changes.
 The Jeff Augen day trading options PDF is available for a free download, for example.
 It is considered one of the most useful resources out there.
 However, you may also want to consider the following:

 - PDFs (e.g., Tom Demark day trading options pdf)

 - Video tutorials (e.g. options trading day in the life videos)